19hours/sg-statutes/Acts/Income Tax Act.md

 (a) nil if

-A > B;

 or

 (b)

-B — A if A < B,
+if

+where A

-where A is the total amount of contributions made by the employer in respect of the NOR individual to any obligatory pension or provident fund constituted outside Singapore and for which the amount is not deemed as income accruing to the NOR individual under section 10C(11); and
+is the total amount of contributions made by the employer in respect of the NOR individual to any obligatory pension or provident fund constituted outside Singapore and for which the amount is not deemed as income accruing to the NOR individual under section 10C(11); and

+B

-B is the amount of contribution which would have been required to be made by the employer under section 7 of the Central Provident Fund Act (Cap.
+is the amount of contribution which would have been required to be made by the employer under section 7 of the Central Provident Fund Act (Cap.
 36) if the NOR individual were an employee and a citizen of Singapore;

 “relevant employment income”, in relation to an NOR individual, means —